Undergraduate Academic Programs

 Special Opportunities

-Accelerated Pathway in Dietetics: The Accelerated Pathway combines the ACEND-accredited four-year undergraduate Bachelor of Science in Applied Health Science, Dietetics, degree with a two-year Master of Science in Applied Health Science, Nutrition degree.
+Accelerated Pathway in Dietetics: The Accelerated Master’s Pathway combines the ACEND-accredited four-year undergraduate Bachelor of Science in Applied Health Science, Dietetics, degree with a two-year Master of Science in Applied Health Science, Nutrition & Dietetics, degree.
 The result is a pathway that enables students to complete a B.S. and an M.S. degree in five years instead of the usual six years.
-Applicants should have at least a 3.2 GPA as of the spring of their junior year.
+Dietetics majors should have at least a 3.2 GPA as of the spring of their junior year to apply.

 Faculty and Facilities: The diverse nutrition faculty provide a wide range of expertise in teaching and research.
 The program's location in the School of Public Health-Bloomington allows students and faculty to focus beyond nutrition to the areas of fitness, health, epidemiology, and environmental health.
 Facilities include teaching and research labs, technology-rich classrooms, recreational facilities, and outdoor spaces on a beautiful campus.
-Consistent volunteer and work opportunities exist on campus with IU Athletics and IU Dining and at off-campus sites such as the local Boys and Girls Clubs, the Bloomington Community Orchard, Hoosier Hills Food Bank, the Campus Farm, and Meadowood Retirement Center.
+Consistent volunteer and work opportunities exist on campus with IU Athletics and IU Dining and at off-campus sites such as the local Boys and Girls Clubs, the Bloomington Community Orchard, Hoosier Hills Food Bank, and the Campus Farm.

-Interprofessional Education: The program is an active participant in the TEACH! curriculum developed and implemented by the Indiana University Center for Interprofessional Practice and Education.
-Interprofessional Education activities are incorporated into multiple core dietetics courses.
+Interprofessional Education: The program is an active participant in Interprofessional Education (IPE) developed and implemented by the Indiana University Center for Interprofessional Practice and Education.
+IPE events are incorporated into multiple core dietetics courses.

 Student Leadership: The Student Academy of Nutrition and Dietetics at IU (SANDIU) provides opportunities for student leadership and encourages seniors to mentor sophomores and juniors.
 SANDIU provides numerous opportunities for community nutrition outreach.